masseydigital/az-900-exam-prep/README.md

 ### Elasticity
 _Elasticity_ refers to the ability to scale up and then scale back down.
 Elasticity helps ensure you are using the resources you need, and effective management of resources saves you money.

-Azure allows you to autoscale resources by setting thresholds for traffic, what resources to provision, and how long to re-evalutate the thresholds.
+Azure allows you to auto-scale resources by setting thresholds for traffic, what resources to provision, and how long to re-evaluate the thresholds.

 ### Agility
 _Agility_ is the ability to rapidly change infrastructure requirements to meet operational needs.
-With Azure and other cloud resources, companies can rapidly adjust their infrastructure to conceieve, plan, and deploy applications within days.
+With Azure and other cloud resources, companies can rapidly adjust their infrastructure to conceive, plan, and deploy applications within days.

 ### Fault Tolerance
 _Fault Tolerance_ refers to the ability of an infrastructure to continue providing service after one or more of its components have failed.